GLOBAL MARKETS-World shares, dollar hit pause ahead of U.S. CPI, ECB meeting

 Asia-Pacific valuationshttps://tmsnrt.rs/2Dr2BQA

-(Reporting by Simon Jessop in London and Swati Pandey in Sydney; Editing by Ana Nicolaci da Costa and Christopher Cushing)
+(Additonal reporting by Swati Pandey in Sydney and Thyagu Adinarayan in London; Editing by Ana Nicolaci da Costa, Christopher Cushing and Angus MacSwan)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052; Reuters Messaging: Reuters Messaging: simon.jessop.thomsonreuters.com@reuters.net))